Joao-P-G-Begiato/begiatinho-rpg-api/Documents/aplication-map.md

 ## Application Usage:

-this application will be used to integrate with the front-end of a platform that will initially allow the creation of characters for rpg, which may or may not scale to a platform in the virtual table top model, where in addition to character creation it may contain chats, scrolling data.
+this application will be used to integrate with the front-end of a platform that will initially allow the creation of characters for rpg, which may or may not scale to a platform in the virtual table top model, where in addition to character creation it may contain chats, dice roller and other features.

 ### Step 1 - User